sel2014/SkyBetDemo/README.md

    clean code and prevent reparative coding.
 7- Next I have my Hooks class.Hooks class allows me to execute certain actions after each scenario.
-Maximizing window or taking screenshot if scenario is failing Driver.closeDriver() is also important method in hooks class which closses the current browser session.
+Maximizing window or taking screenshot if scenario is failing Driver.closeDriver() is also important method in hooks class which classes the current browser session.
 8- ConfigurationReader class enables me to read from configuration.properties 9- Finally I have features folder where I have my features for each scenarios.
 I run these